 Our corporate headquarter is located in Shenzhen, China.
-We lease office spaces in Shenzhen, Hefei, Chengdu, Beijing, Shanghai, Guangzhou and Hong Kong from unrelated third parties under operating lease agreements, and we do not hold any facilities of our own.
+We lease office spaces in Shenzhen, Hefei, Chengdu, Beijing, Shanghai, Guangzhou, Nanjing, Suzhou, Zhengzhou, Xi'an, Hangzhou, Wuhan, Wuxi, Quanzhou, Nanchang, Huhehaote, Changchun, Shijiazhuang and Hong Kong from unrelated third parties under operating lease agreements, and we do not hold any facilities of our own.
 We believe that our existing facilities are generally adequate to meet our current needs, but we expect to seek additional space as needed to accommodate future growth.